-Budding, fragmentation, vegetative propagation, and spore formation take place as the process of Asexual Reproduction in plants.
+Asexual reproduction refers to the formation of a new organism from a single parent with no involvement of gametes or sex cells.
+Asexual reproduction is used by many unicellular and multicellular organisms.
+Budding, fragmentation, vegetative propagation, and spore formation take place in the process of Asexual Reproduction in plants.
 No flowers are required for this method.
 The plants produced by asexual reproduction tend to thrive well in stable environments.

 Natural methods of asexual reproduction include self-propagation.
 Below mentioned are the various ways in which a plant self propagates.

 From the buds present on the surface of the stem, plants such as ginger, onion, dahlia, potato, grow.
-Under favourable conditions, these buds sprout producing leafy shoots.
+Under favorable conditions, these buds sprout producing leafy shoots.

 In sweet potatoes, new plants can grow from the adventitious buds or stolons.

 In Bryophyllum, the small buds grow on the margin of the leaves and get detached and grow into an independent plant.

 Budding is the mode of asexual reproduction, wherein a new plant is developed from an outgrowth that is known as the bud.
 Due to the procedure of cell division at one particular site, a bud is formed.